devtron-labs/tutorials/content/docs/Use Cases/Create Expressjs App to connect to MongoDb/_index.md

 <br />

 You can see that we are getting the JSON response.
-We have successfully connected our express application to the mongoDb database.
+We have successfully connected our expressjs application to the mongoDb database.